-You might be cold at the start, so do work gently to start with, it’s all too easy to strain a muscle in a burst of gardening enthusiasm!.You’ll warm up quickly enough from the effort however and in a few hours you’ll have given your winter sluggish metabolism a great work out!
+You might be cold at the start, so do work gently to start with, it’s all too easy to strain a muscle in a burst of gardening enthusiasm!
+You’ll warm up quickly enough from the effort and, in a few hours, you’ll have given your sluggish winter metabolism a great workout!

 Your feathered friends are an asset to your garden but winter’s tough on birds.
-Give them fat balls, the high calorie content will help them cope with the winter weather and ensure they have access to fresh unfrozen water too.
-Encourage birds to your garden in the winter and they’ll reward you in the spring and summer by helping to keep pests under control.
+Give them plenty of food.
+The high-calorie content will help them cope with the winter weather and ensure they have access to fresh, unfrozen water too.
+This will significantly help birds because finding food and water in the coldest months of the year can be extremely difficult for them.

-Trees grown against walls should have been pruned in August and plums and cherries are best pruned in summer to reduce the risk of silver leaf disease, but the dormant season is the right time to prune open grown apples and pears.
+Trees grown against walls should have been pruned in August and plums and cherries are best pruned in summer to reduce the risk of silver leaf disease, but the dormant season is the right time to prune open-grown apples and pears.

-Plan Your Summer Garden
+Plan your Summer garden

 This is of course our favourite midwinter task and it’s a perfect way to reward yourself after your digging!
 Get out your books, your seed catalogues and browse the internet, sketch out our ideas and dream of summer fruits and flowers.
 From December 21st the days start to draw out and although it’s hard to believe right now, spring will be here before you know it!